 I’ve been reading flash, and trying my hand.
 Push Yourself Up! was a first attempt.
 I’ve also gone looking through some of my old writing to fish for ideas, snippets, anything that sparks my attention and could give me some practice.
 Lottery Night in America spawned from the first chapter of THE CULLING.

-Time Ceases to Exist is a snippet from FLIGHT RISK.
+Time Ceases to Exist is a snippet from IN FLIGHT.

 Then while searching through other old work I picked up a copy of Storyquarterly where I had a story published many (many) years ago.
 It wasn’t my first published work, but it was my first to appear in a well-known and highly-regarded literary journal.